diamirio/backend-nx-skeleton/packages/nestjs-graphql-typeorm-dataloader/docs/README.md

 ▸ **TypeormLoaderExtension**(`keyFunc`: KeyFunc, `options?`: TypeormLoaderOptions): MethodDecorator & PropertyDecorator

 Add data required for a given field or field-resolver for typeorm dataloader.
+This will automatically parse and create a dataloader complying to setup in this field.

 #### Parameters: